-If the company had a CGT event (explained in more detail below) during the income year, or received a distribution of a capital gain from a trust, print X in the Yes box at G item 7.
+If the company had a CGT event (explained in more detail below) during the income year, or had a capital gain amount from a trust, print X in the Yes box at G item 7.
 Otherwise print X in the No box.